-\Knut A Rostad is President and Founder of the Institute for the Fiduciary Standard.
+^{} Knut A Rostad is President and Founder of the Institute for the Fiduciary Standard.
 Darren M Fogarty is Research Analyst at the Institute.
-The Institute is a non-profit that exists to advance the fiduciary standard through research, education and advocacy.For more information see www.thefiduciaryinstitute.org.
+The Institute is a non-profit that exists to advance the fiduciary standard through research, education and advocacy.
+For more information see www.thefiduciaryinstitute.org. // Small edits were made to this paper on May 5th, 2020.